MarcJAndersen/poc-analysis-results-metadata/README.md

 Previous versions of Apache Jena and Apache Fuseki versions are choosen as they can be executed with Java 7.
-Never versions exists, but they require Java 8, which is not always available.
+Never versions exists, but they require Java 8, which is not always available in all settings.

 # Setup